ThePurpleJedi/project-mercurys/README.md

 #### _To start the connection:_

-The first step is to download the project and open it in any IDE.
+The first step is to download the project :P

 _For hosting the server:_